RobertPanai/Ascom_Clamshell/README.md

 # Ascom_Clamshell

-An Ascom Driver for connect a IPRelè based clamshell on Ascom compatible software.... work in progress
+An Ascom Driver for connect a IPRelè based clamshell on Ascom compatible software....
+This is the 0.1 version